caddyserver/website/src/docs/markdown/profiling.md

 Profiles report on consumers of CPU and memory, show stack traces of goroutines, and help track down deadlocks or high-contention synchronization primitives.

 When reporting certain bugs in Caddy, we may ask for a profile.
 This article can help.
-It describes both how to obtain profiles with Caddy,and how to use and interpret the resulting pprof profiles in general.
+It describes both how to obtain profiles with Caddy, and how to use and interpret the resulting pprof profiles in general.

 Two things to know before getting started: